getodk/docs/README.md

  - Please read the [Contributors Guide](https://docs.odk-x.org/contributing) before working on the documentation.
  - Find issues to work on.
-   - Issues labelled [easy win](https://github.com/odk-x/tool-suite-X/labels/easy%20win) do not require much specific technical knowledge.
+   - Issues labeled [easy win](https://github.com/odk-x/tool-suite-X/labels/easy%20win) do not require much specific technical knowledge.
-   - Issues labelled [good first issue](https://github.com/odk-x/tool-suite-X/labels/good%20first%20issue) are usually self-contained and don't require extensive knowledge of the ODK-X ecosystem as a whole.
+   - Issues labeled [good first issue](https://github.com/odk-x/tool-suite-X/labels/good%20first%20issue) are usually self-contained and don't require extensive knowledge of the ODK-X ecosystem as a whole.

 You can also...